simranwarraich/Twitter-Sentiment-Analysis-using-Python-and-NLTK/README.md

 # Twitter-Sentiment-Analysis-using-Python-and-NLTK

+Sentiment analysis, a powerful branch of NLP, aims to automatically understand the emotional tone (positive, negative, or neutral) within a piece of text.
+It's like having a computer program that can gauge public opinion by analyzing the emotions expressed in written content.

+In this project, sentiment analysis is used to analyze tweets about the movie "Avengers: Endgame."
+By deciphering the sentiment (polarity) and the level of opinion (subjectivity) within these tweets, we can gain valuable insights into public perception of the movie and its cast members.

+**Polarity:** This refers to the positive, negative, or neutral sentiment expressed in a text.
+A positive polarity score indicates a favorable opinion, while a negative score suggests an unfavorable one.

+**Subjectivity:** This measures the extent to which a text expresses an opinion or personal view.
+A high subjectivity score indicates a strong opinion, while a low score suggests a more factual statement.

+# Project Goal:
+1. Analyze sentiment of tweets related to "Avengers: Endgame"
+2. Understand public perception of the movie and its cast members

+# Steps:
-This code performs sentiment analysis on tweets related to the movie "Avengers: Endgame" using the Twitter API, NLTK, and TextBlob libraries.
+The code performs sentiment analysis on tweets related to the movie "Avengers: Endgame" using the Twitter API, NLTK, and TextBlob libraries.
 Here's a breakdown of the main steps:

 1. **Authenticate to Twitter API**: The code authenticates to the Twitter API using the provided API keys and tokens.